 There are several ways to get to the Grand Prix in Melbourne.
 Use the free arevo journey planner app to help you plan your route via public transport, or find parking.
 It is recommended that you plan your journey in advance, arrive early, and allow plenty of time to get to the event, as the Grand Prix will be busy and crowded, especially on race day.

-• Public transport: If you’re heading to the Grand Prix, public transport is the best way to get to and from the circuit.
-There will be extra tram services to help you get to and from the event, so check the arevo app to plan your easiest route.
+- Public transport: If you’re heading to the Grand Prix, public transport is the best way to travel to and from the circuit.
+There will be extra tram services, so check the arevo app to plan your easiest route.
 If you need to catch a train, get off at Southern Cross Station or Flinders Street Station and then connect to a tram service.

 How loud is the Australian Formula 1 Grand Prix?